Zelenskky: Russian offensive in eastern Ukraine has begun - NewsBreak

 Zelenskky: Russian offensive in eastern Ukraine has begun

-LVIV, Ukraine — (AP) — Russia launched its long-feared, full-scale offensive to take control of Ukraine's east, Ukrainian President Volodymyr Zelenskyy announced Monday.
+LVIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy says Russia has begun its offensive to take control of eastern Ukraine.

-The announcement from Zelenskyy came as Russia bombarded the western city of Lviv and numerous other targets across Ukraine in what appeared to be an intensified bid to grind down the country's defenses.
-At the same time, the Kremlin continued building up its forces in the east.
+LVIV, Ukraine (AP) — Russia bombarded the western city of Lviv and numerous other targets across Ukraine on Monday in what appeared to be an intensified bid to grind down the country’s defenses while building up its own forces for a major ground offensive in the east.

 At least seven people were reported killed in the missile strikes on Lviv, a city close to the Polish border that has seen only sporadic attacks during almost two months of war and has become a haven for civilians fleeing the fighting elsewhere.
 To the Kremlin’s increasing anger, Lviv has also become a major gateway for NATO-supplied weapons.